-18. Students are to arrive home no later than 10:30pm Sunday through Thursday and may not leave the house earlier than 6am.
-Fridays and Saturdays, students are to arrive home no later than 10:30pm and may not leave the house for any reason before 6am.
+Students are to arrive home no later than 10:30pm everyday and may not leave the house earlier than 6am.
+Lights out at 11:30pm.

 19. Student must spend the night only in their assigned housing arrangement.

 20. Organizing gatherings, parties or allow anyone to spend the night without the approval of administration is strictly prohibited.